-Tickets for Raven Radio's Stardust Ball are on sale today beginning at 10am at Old Harbor Books.
-Tickets are $35 with a limit of 2 per person.
+Stardust Ball tickets are still on sale at Old Harbor Books.
+Tickets are $35.
 You must be 21 or older to attend and IDs are required.
 This event is a fundraiser for Raven Radio.